Skip to main content

 yarn backstage-cli new

-Create alpha.tsx file that will contain your plugin declaration compatible with the new frontend system:
+Create an alpha.tsx file that will contain your plugin declaration compatible with the new frontend system:

 plugins/soundcheck-integrations/src/alpha.tsx